-As a matter of practice, histopathologists observe tumor heterogeneity (Komaki et al. 2006) when they examine tissue sections from many regions of tumors, and they classify each tumor by its highest observed malignant grade (Ignatiadis and Sotiriou 2008).
-Previous molecular studies have also reported heterogeneity in various forms: transcript expression (Bachtiary et al. 2006; Cole et al. 1999); protein levels (Allred et al. 2008; Johann et al. 2009); single nucleotide polymorphisms (Khalique et al., 2007) and chromosomal rearrangements (Aubele et al. 1999).
-Heterogeneity has also been frequently observed in the analysis of karyotypes in breast tumors from single patients (Teixeira et al. 1996; Teixeira et al. 1995).
-A number of studies have also reported genetic heterogeneity in solid breast tumors using FISH experiments on interphase nuclei (Farabegoli et al. 2001; Fiegl et al. 1995; Roka et al. 1998).
+Previous molecular studies have also reported heterogeneity in various forms: transcript expression (Cole et al. 1999; Bachtiary et al. 2006), protein levels (Allred et al. 2008; Johann et al. 2009), single nucleotide polymorphisms (Khalique et al. 2007), and chromosomal rearrangements (Aubele et al. 1999).
+Heterogeneity has also been frequently observed in the analysis of karyotypes in breast tumors from single patients (Teixeira et al. 1995, 1996; Hein et al. 1997).
+Several studies have also reported genetic heterogeneity in solid breast tumors using fluorescent in situ hybridization (FISH) experiments on interphase nuclei (Fiegl et al. 1995; Roka et al. 1998; Farabegoli et al. 2001).
 These experiments commonly report that a specific FISH probe measures different copy number signals in individual cancer cells from the same tumor.
 However, studies based on histopathology or just a few markers cannot have the richness of information that can be obtained by modern genomic methods.
 We theorized that copy number profiling of multiple sectors of a solid tumor would have the potential to greatly clarify the extent and patterns of tumor progression.

 Assuming that the mutational complexity of a tumor increases with time, the history of its progression can be partially inferred by comparing the distinguishable subpopulations.
-To separate genomic subpopulations we initially dissected solid breast tumors and compared the genome profiles, which revealed genomic heterogeneity and encouraged us to further separate tumor subpopulations by ploidy.
+To separate genomic subpopulations, we initially dissected solid breast tumors and compared the genome profiles, which revealed genomic heterogeneity and encouraged us to further separate tumor subpopulations by ploidy.
 Thus, we devised the Sector-Ploidy-Profiling (SPP) approach.
-SPP involves macro-dissecting solid tumors into multiple sectors, isolating and flow-sorting nuclei by total genomic DNA content, and analyzing the genome structure of tumor subpopulations by a form of comparative genomic hybridization (CGH) called Representational Oligonuncleotide Microarray Analysis (ROMA) (Lucito et al. 2003).
-We then employed algorithms to compare the genomes of tumor subpopulations to assess their divergence and thereby identifying genetic elements that may be involved in tumor progression.
-To understand the organization of tumor subpopulations at the single cell level, we conducted further cytological studies by interphase FISH.
+SPP involves macro-dissecting solid tumors into multiple sectors, isolating and flow-sorting nuclei by total genomic DNA content, and analyzing the genome structure of tumor subpopulations by a form of comparative genomic hybridization (CGH) called representational oligonucleotide microarray analysis (ROMA) (Lucito et al. 2003).
+We then used algorithms to compare the genomes of tumor subpopulations to assess their divergence, thereby identifying genetic elements that may be involved in tumor progression.
+To understand the organization of tumor subpopulations at the single-cell level, we conducted further cytological studies by interphase FISH.

-We applied our methods to twenty primary ductal breast carcinomas, which enable us to classify them according to whether they appear as either monogenomic (9 tumors) or polygenomic (11 tumors).
-We define 'monogenomic' tumors to be those consisting of an apparently homogenous population of tumor cells with highly similar genome profiles throughout the tumor mass.
-We define 'polygenomic' tumors as those containing multiple tumor subpopulations that can be distinguished and grouped by similar genome structure.
+We applied our methods to 20 primary ductal breast carcinomas, which enable us to classify them according to whether they appear as either monogenomic (nine tumors) or polygenomic (11 tumors).
+We define "monogenomic" tumors to be those consisting of an apparently homogeneous population of tumor cells with highly similar genome profiles throughout the tumor mass.
+We define "polygenomic" tumors as those containing multiple tumor subpopulations that can be distinguished and grouped by similar genome structure.
 We find that polygenomic tumors may exhibit two anatomical organizations of their tumor subpopulations: segregated and intermixed.
 Our results show that the subpopulations in polygenomic tumors may differ by large genomic events or focal amplifications and deletions, but that in all cases the majority of chromosome breakpoints are shared.
-We constructed distance trees which show that tumor subpopulations share a common genetic lineage, and that each divergent subpopulation represents a branch in the evolution of a solid tumor.
+We constructed distance trees that show that tumor subpopulations share a common genetic lineage, and that each divergent subpopulation represents a branch in the evolution of a solid tumor.